valkey-io/valkey-doc/docs/reference/eviction/index.md

-Picking the right eviction policy is important depending on the access pattern of your application, however you can reconfigure the policy at runtime while the application is running, and monitor the number of cache misses and hits using the Redis `INFO` output to tune your setup.
+Picking the right eviction policy is important depending on the access pattern of your application, however you can reconfigure the policy at runtime while the application is running, and monitor the number of cache misses and hits using the Valkey `INFO` output to tune your setup.

 In general as a rule of thumb: